yaal-coop/sheraf/doc/introduction.rst

   serialize and deserialize your data.
 They come in several flavors such as :class:`int`, :class:`string`, etc.
-- :class:`~sheraf.attributes.index.Index` are model parameters that will control how you search for a model in the database;
+- :class:`~sheraf.attributes.index.Index` are model parameters that will control how you register and how you search for a model in the database;
+- :class:`~sheraf.queryset.QuerySet` holds the result of a model search;
 - :class:`~sheraf.databases.Database` holds the connection context to your database.

 Here is a quick example of sheraf usage: